michaelknap/commandgpt/README.md

 Command GPT is a tool, and like any tool, its effectiveness depends on the skill and awareness of the user.

 ## TODO

- - Move system and user messages to config file and set them during first run.
  - Think of a better way to store API key (keyring module?).
- - Add --config flag to reconfigure settings.
  - Add more openai models including images.

 ## License